 Cain chuckled and shook his head, loose hair falling into his eyes.
 “I am not worried about the police.
 They will get nothing about me from those witnesses.”
 He said, his gaze daring her to ask the question that the both of them knew she wanted to ask.
 “Did you kill those girls?”
 Mia asked, afraid to know the answer.
 Deep down, she had already put everything together but when Cain nodded his head, confirming her assumption, many of her questions fell into place.

 “I did kill them.
 And now you know why I must get out of here.
 I cannot stay here, as I am not only hunted by the police, but I am also being hunted by those who are far more dangerous.
 My one question to you is this.”
 Cain said, pausing a moment for effect.
 Mia’s heart was pounding in her chest, adrenaline pumping through her body.
 Cain sat up and Mia took a small step back.“Will you help me get out of here, Mia?”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, MirkwoodPrincessWrite a Review